 Applications should be submitted to Alaska Sea Grant.
 Applicants are strongly encouraged to contact Alaska Sea Grant as early as possible.
 Applications are due in late January for fellowships that begin in the summer.
 PhD candidates interested in population and ecosystem dynamics can receive up to 3 years of funding.
 PhD students in marine resource economics can receive 2 years of funding.
-Learn more about this fellowship
+Learn more about the NOAA Fisheries Sea Grant Fellowship.

 Katherine E. and John P. Doyle Scholarship

 This scholarship supports female graduate and undergraduate students pursuing a degree in science and attending the University of Alaska Fairbanks.
-Learn more about this scholarship
+Learn more about the Doyle Scholarship.

 Alaska Marine Science Symposium